How to embed Mastodon posts on a website or blog

 1. Log in through your server’s website or the web app

-2. Go to the post you want to embed
+2. Go to the post or reply you want to embed and click on it to show the enlarged view of that post

-3. Click ⋯ at the bottom of the post, then select Embed
+3. Click ⋯ at the bottom of the enlarged post or reply, then select Get embed code

 4. Copy and paste the HTML code into your website’s page code